RobertoM89/CTRLTools_Docs/README.md

 dealing with parent constraints, to keep the object in the position it had before the switch.

 ***
-## Passive Constraint
+## Child Constraint
-Use *Passive Constraint* if you want to constrain the object to some other moving elements (a character hand or anything else, for example), i.e. if you want to make the object follow the motion of other animated elements in the scene.
+Use *Child Constraint* if you want to constrain the object to some other moving elements (a character hand or anything else, for example), i.e. if you want to make the object follow the motion of other animated elements in the scene.

-Select all the controls that will guide the motion first (parents) and the object's control at last (child), and click on *Passive Constraint*.
+Select the object's control first (child) and all the controls that will guide the motion at last (parents), and click on *Child Constraint*.

 Two new controls are created around the object.
 - The circular one (OFFSET) has a *Constraint* attribute in the Channel Box that allows you to select which one among the different parents is currently active.